CHAPTER Rev 1700 FINANCIAL ACCOUNTING FOR CITIES AND TOWNS

 PART Rev 1704 CLASSIFICATION OF REVENUE SOURCES

-(b) Account 3120, land use change taxes, shall be for taxes assessed and levied on the full and true value of land pursuant to RSA 79-A and deposited in the general fund.
+(b) Account 3120, “Land Use Change Taxes for General Fund,” shall be for taxes assessed and levied on the full and true value of land pursuant to RSA 79-A and deposited in the general fund.

-(c) Account 3121, land use change taxes, shall be for taxes assessed and levied on the full and true value of land pursuant to RSA 79-A and deposited in the conservation fund pursuant to RSA 36-A.
+(c) Account 3121, “Land Use Change Taxes for Conservation Fund,” shall be for taxes assessed and levied on the full and true value of land pursuant to RSA 79-A and deposited in the conservation fund pursuant to RSA 36-A.

 (1) Made in place of property taxes on privately owned property; and